HoudiniGraphql/houdini/.changeset/neat-berries-share.md

 ---
-'houdini-adapter-cloudflare': patch
+'houdini-react': patch
 ---

-Fixed issues with deployment
+Fixed issue prevent logins when deployed on cloudflare